 All didactic courses are taught online.
 Students are responsible for obtaining approval from their desired clinical site.
 Students will be required to submit copies of the following as part of the admissions process: valid SC Driver's License or Birth Certificate; current ARRT/ARDMS/NMTCB card and SCRQSA state license; a Criminal Background Check; current 10 panel Drug Screening; and proof of current CPR certification.
+Students will be required to have a Criminal Background Check and Drug Screen through facilities specified the College only.
 Proof of CPR should include infant, child, adult, and AED-BLS for healthcare providers.
+Online CPR classes are not accepted.
 All students are required to get all immunizations/vaccinations and titers as required by each clinical site.
 (Details are provided in the acceptance packet).

 Applicants must be registered and in good standing with the American Registry of Radiologic Technologists (ARRT) in Radiography, Sonography, Nuclear Medicine or Radiation Therapy.
 The American Registry of Diagnostic Medical Sonography (ARDMS) for Ultrasound or the Nuclear Medicine Technology Certification Board (NMTCB) for Nuclear Medicine are also accepted.
-Acceptance of registry eligible applicants is contingent upon passing the ARRT/ARDMS/NMTCB exam within one month of graduation.
+Acceptance of registry eligible applicants is contingent upon passing the ARRT/ARDMS/ NMTCB exam within one month of graduation.
 Applicants preparing to graduate from an Associate Degree Radiology, Radiation Therapy, Ultrasound or Nuclear Medicine program must submit a letter of recommendation stating that they are in good academic standing from their current program director in order to be considered for acceptance.